-- (b) Conditions for On-site Biofiltration - Biofiltration systems shall meet the design specifications provided in Attachment H to this Order unless otherwise approved by the Regional Water Board Executive Officer. - (ii) Biofiltration systems discharging to a receiving water that is included on the Clean Water Act section 303(d) list of impaired water quality-limited water bodies due to nitrogen compounds or related effects shall be designed and maintained to achieve enhanced nitrogen removal capability.
-See Attachment H for design criteria for underdrain placement to achieve enhanced nitrogen removal.
+(b) Conditions for On-site Biofiltration

+- Biofiltration systems shall meet the design specifications provided in Attachment H to this Order unless otherwise approved by the Regional Water Board Executive Officer. - (ii) Biofiltration systems discharging to a receiving water that is included on the Clean Water Act section 303(d) list of impaired water quality-limited water bodies due to nitrogen compounds or related effects shall be designed and maintained to achieve enhanced nitrogen removal capability.
+See Attachment I-H for design criteria for underdrain placement to achieve enhanced nitrogen removal.

-(2) Offsite Infiltration
+(2) Offsite Infiltration/Ground Water Replenishment/Bioretention Projects

-- (a) Use infiltration or bioretention BMPs to intercept a volume of storm water runoff equal to the SWQDv, less the volume of storm water runoff reliably retained on-site, at an approved offsite project, and - (b) Provide pollutant reduction (treatment) of the storm water runoff discharged from the project site in accordance with the Water Quality Mitigation Criteria provided in Part VI.D.7.c.iv. - (c) The required offsite mitigation volume shall be calculated by Equation 2 below and equal to:
+- (a) Use infiltration, ground water replenishment, or bioretention BMPs to intercept a volume of storm water runoff equal to the SWQDv, less the volume of storm water runoff reliably retained on-site, at an approved offsite project, and - (b) Provide pollutant reduction (treatment) of the storm water runoff discharged from the project site in accordance with the Water Quality Mitigation Criteria provided in Part VI.D.67.c.iv. - (c) The required offsite mitigation volume shall be calculated by Equation 2 below and equal to: